LukeLabrie/msrDynamics/docs/index.rst

-``msrDynamics`` essentially provides tools to construct symbolic expressions representing a system of this form, which are then passed to `JiTCDDE <https://github.com/neurophysik/jitcdde>`_ as the backend solver. ``JiTCDDE`` integrates adaptively using a Bogacki-Shampine pair
+``msrDynamics`` essentially provides tools to construct symbolic expressions representing a system of this form, which are then passed to `JiTCDDE <https://github.com/neurophysik/jitcdde>`_ as the backend solver. ``JiTCDDE`` integrates adaptively using a Bogacki-Shampine pair.
+The state and derivative of the system or stored at each integration step, which allows for past states to be evaluated using piece-wise cubic hermite inteprolation.
+This is the DDE integration method proposed by Shampine and Thompson [ST01]_.

 Modeling Approach
 =================

-Nodes representing aggregated system masses are defined by a mass, specific heat capacity,

-System components are represented as grou
+The model, as intended, essentially describes heat flow through the component masses, aggregating all spatial considerations into one-dimensional relationships governed by constant coefficients.
 Listed below is some relevant literature on this approach and its applications:

 * `Ball, 1963 <https://digital.library.unt.edu/ark:/67531/metadc1201699/>`_
 * `Ball and Kerlin, 1965 <https://www.osti.gov/biblio/4591881>`_